How to Help a Hash Addict

 - Strong cravings to use hashish.

-- Continuing to use hashish despite negative effects associated with its use.
+- Continuing to use the drug despite negative effects associated with its use.

 - Failing to attend to personal obligations as a result of hashish use.

-- Using hashish in situations where it may be physically dangerous.
+- Using it in situations where it may be physically dangerous.

 - Using hashish despite knowing that it is causing physical or mental health issues.